lanl/nuflood/README.md

-## A fast simulator for surface water dynamics and flooding
+## A fast simulator for surface water dynamics

 ## Build status